ve280/tutorials/github_introduction.md

   git add p1.cpp
   ```

-  Write a message for this change, which will be shown in your commit history.
+  Write a message for this commit, which will be shown in your commit history.

   ```
   git commit -m "Finish part 1 Triangle number"